Most interesting landmarks of Suriname

 The most interesting feature of many attractions and landmarks in Suriname is the following: they still are waiting to be discovered.
 It is also possible that amazing monuments are known by specialists – but not known and not accessible to general tourists.

-90 – 95% of the area of country is covered with forest and natural savanna and most of this habitat is virgin.
+90 – 95% of the area of the country is covered with forest and natural savanna and most of this habitat is virgin.
 Patches of natural savanna are especially interesting – these are refugia of the last ice age when this area was not that much forested.

 The little known upper reaches of Coppename River are covered with virgin tropical forest.
 In several locations above the rainforest rise dark grey giants – granite domes.